xamarin/Xamarin.Auth/GettingStarted.md

 ## 2. Authenticate the user

-While `Authenticator`s manage their UIs, it's up to you to actually present them on the screen.
+While `Authenticator`s manage their own UI, it's up to you to initially present the `Authenticator`'s UI on the screen.

 	PresentViewController (auth.GetUI (), true, null);